UniMath/agda-unimath/src/metric-spaces/modulated-uniformly-continuous-maps-metric-spaces.lagda.md

 Given a [map](metric-spaces.maps-metric-spaces.md) `f` between [metric spaces](metric-spaces.metric-spaces.md) `X` and `Y`, a
-{{#concept "modulus of uniform continuity" Disambiguation="function between metric spaces" Agda=modulus-of-uniform-continuity-map-Metric-Space}}
+{{#concept "modulus of uniform continuity" Disambiguation="map between metric spaces" Agda=modulus-of-uniform-continuity-map-Metric-Space}}
 is a function `m : ℚ⁺ → ℚ⁺` such that for any `x : X`, whenever `x'` is in an `m ε`-neighborhood of `x`, `f x'` is in an `ε`-neighborhood of `f x`.
 A map `f` paired with a modulus of uniform continuity `m` is called a